 Situations Where Hunting and Camo Face Paint is the Clear Choice

-It’s an age-old question, isn’t it?
-Camo face paint or a face mask.
+Which is better: camo face paint or a face mask?
 Hunters all over have wondered this on opening mornings for years.
 In most cases, they’ll end up bringing both in their hunting packs, just because they’re not quite sure which one would work better.
 And the option of using nothing is not an option really.
 Deer, turkey, and ducks alike have very discerning eyes, so it’s best to camouflage yourself and not give them a reason to leave in a hurry.
 The good news is that both face masks and face paint for hunting work in some fashion to conceal our features from the keen eyes of our prey.
 They’ve both been used in all seasons and types of hunting too.

 So what’s the big deal?
 You could theoretically just pick one and always use it in the field, no matter what the conditions.
 But then you’d be missing out on the distinct advantages of each different approach.
 What are the main differences in their effectiveness vs. the effort is takes to use them?
 Let’s look at a few points below.